uibk-uncover/libjpeg-CSM/README.md

 ### Matlab

+Matlab is executed locally in a Matlab environment.

 You need Matlab JPEG Toolbox by Phil Sallee.
 Prebuilt versions have been [published](https://digitnet.github.io/jpeg-toolbox/), or you can build it from source.
 In that case, you need include and link libjpeg.

 ```matlab
 mex -I/usr/local/include -I./include/jpegtbx include/jpegtbx/jpeg_read.c -L/usr/local/lib -ljpeg -v
 mex -I/usr/local/include -I./include/jpegtbx include/jpegtbx/jpeg_write.c -L/usr/local/lib -ljpeg -v
 ```

+In Matlab, you need to add `alice/`, `eve/` and `include` directories to path.

 ## Usage